mit-rss/visual_servoing/README.md

 `pip install imutils`

-### Analysis:
-We are also looking for a bit more in terms of experimental analysis in the lab than we have in the past.
-We are, in particular, looking for analysis of your vision algorithms and and controller.

-Vision Analysis:
-We wrote some code to test the Intersection over Union (IOU) scores of your vision algorithms on the three datasets provided.
-IOU is a measure of how accurate bounding boxes are, and is  a choice metric for analysis of object detection algorithms.
-Go into **computer_vision/**  and run:
-- python cv_test.py citgo
-- python cv_test.py cone
-- python cv_test.py map
-To test all three of your algorithms against our citgo, cone, and stata basement datasets respectively.
-Results will be outputted to .csv files in **scores/**.
-Some algorithms on some datasets won’t get any/good results.
-This is expected, and we would like to know why each works for what it does in your presentation.

-Controller analysis:
-When you wrote the parking controller (module 4), you published error messages.
-Now it’s time to use **rqt_plot** to generate some plots.
-Try running the following experiments:
-- Put a cone directly in front of the car, ~3-5 meters away.
-Your car should drive straight forward and stop in front of the cone.
-Show us plots of x-error and total-error over time, and be prepared to discuss.
-- Run the car on one of our tracks, and check out the plots for any interesting error signals.
-Compare plots at different speeds, and see how error signals change with speed.
-### Grading: /10
-Technical implementation
-- 1 point for satisfactory completion of module 1
-- 1 point for satisfactory completion of module 2
-- 1 point for satisfactory completion of module 3
-- 1 point for satisfactory completion of module 4
-- 1 point for successful integration of the 4 components

-Evaluation (include in presentation):
-- 2 points for explaining vision algorithm strengths and weaknesses.
-Why does each algorithm perform as it does on each dataset?
-- 1 point for explaining the homography transformation.
-How do we convert pixels to plane coordinates?
-- 1 point for demonstrating and explaining performance of the parking controller.
-Make sure you mention your method for tuning the controller gains.
-Hint: include error plots from **rqt_plot**
-- 1 point for demonstrating and explaining performance of the line-follower.
-Make sure you mention your method for tuning the controller gains.
-Hint: include error plots from **rqt_plot**

-Bonus:
-- +1 point for the fastest line follower on the circular track.
-Have a TA record your time.

 # Module 1: Cone Detection Via Color Segmentation
 In lecture we learned lots of different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
 Sometimes we are willing to wait and let SIFT find it.
 Template matching is cool too.